-Critically ill newborns require special treatment.
-The doctors, nurses and counselors on the UK Neonatology team specialize in the treatment of the unique problems faced by at-risk newborns and babies born early, or 'preemies'.
+Critically ill newborns require specialized care and treatment.
+The doctors, nurses, social workers and counselors on the UK Neonatology team are experts in treating the unique problems faced by at-risk newborns and babies born early, or 'preemies.'
+We are a Level IV NICU, which means we are equipped to care for the tiniest and most critically ill babies.

 Kentucky Children's HospitalFourth FloorUK Chandler Hospital - Pavilion HA800 Rose St.